dt-apac-services/training-log-monitoring/2-dynatrace-log-monitoring.md

 <br/>

-Let's next dive into the different stages of Log Monitoring setup.
+Next  let's dive into the different stages of Log Monitoring setup.

 <br/>